 - Take an inventory of third party modules and check their compatibility against the new version of DNN.
 Often when upgrading DNN, third party modules will need to be upgraded as well.

 - If you're coming from an old version of DNN, review the suggested upgrade path.
 The upgrade path is a general guide of the best ways to upgrade DNN without causing conflicts.
 You should be able to upgrade directly from DNN 7.x to DNN 9.x without having to stop in the middle (though if you have issues, performing the upgrade in small steps can help you find which issue causes you trouble).

-- Once you have studied the upgrade path, and know which version to upgrade to first, download the upgrade package of the correct DNN version from GitHub> (for DNN 8.x and later) or CodePlex (for versions before DNN 8)
+- Once you have studied the upgrade path, and know which version to upgrade to first, download the upgrade package of the correct DNN version from GitHub

 - Unzip the upgrade package to a separate file location on your computer.